Why do we exist?

 The fight to end VAWDASV in Wales is unique, because its political levers involve both devolved and non-devolved powers.

 We exist to ensure that survivors and specialist services in Wales have a voice at all levels of government.

 We exist to ensure that survivors across Wales get the right support when they need it.

 We work to ensure that every one of our member organisations has equal access to resources and funding, and equal opportunity to influence the policies that affect their work.

 What do we do?

-We have had to adjust in many ways, but our goals and ‘theory of change’ remain the same: prevent abuse, provide services, and work in partnership with survivors, specialist services, and other organisations.
+The challenges of a post pandemic landscape and the biting cost of living crisis have been vast, but our aims remain the same: to prevent abuse, to provide services and work in partnership with survivors, specialist services and other organisations.